RITHonorsTechCommittee/gimme-your-files-please/README.md

 2.  cd into <base dir>/gimme-your-files-please-ear
 3.  run the following command to start the server mvn appengine:devserver
+4. Use the tool!  http://localhost:8888/list?folderId=0BwyAT8fk8FVDTGpNbnlmQ09KTGM will list the owners of Tech Committee's files.
+You will need to authenticate to access this page.

 Running the development server from Eclipse (with debugging)
 ------------------------------------------------------------